BHEADRICK/WC-Filter-Migration/README.md

 ### Usage ###

-Create a filter in the style you want. run the cli command followed by the post id of the filter you created to model after.
+Create a checkbox filter in the style you want all filters to have. run the cli command followed by the post id of the filter you created to model after and then id of the filter group.
+This assumes only one filter group.

 example:
-wp wc_filter_migration 434514
+wp wc_filter_migration {filter id} {group id}

-## Frequently Asked Questions ##
+## Limitations ##
+This was built for a fairly limited use case, so not all possible options will be migrated.
+This was only tested against filters on product attributes and tags and the only display rules were for a single product category id.
+This assumes a single product group from the source and destination.
+This will only migrate checkbox filters.

 ## Screenshots ##